jeffmaley/awsssoreporting/README.md

 ## Usage

 awsssoreporting.py \[-a | -u\] -c -f myfile.csv -q
-* -a - Report access by AWS account
+* -a  Report access by AWS account
-* -u - Report access by identity
+* -u  Report access by identity
-* -c - Write the results to a CSV
+* -c  Write the results to a CSV
-* -f - The filename to write the CSV to.
-Otherwise, the default (aws_sso_reporting-<date>.csv) is used
+* -f  The filename to write the CSV to.
+Otherwise, the default (aws_sso_reporting-\<date\>.csv) is used
-* -q - Quite mode.
+* -q  Quite mode.
 No results printed to terminal.
 The default is False.